About the water market reforms

 - stakeholders affected by the new water markets data reporting requirements in the Murray–Darling Basin.

-For details of past engagement and consultations on water markets data standards, view the Water data guidelines and standards page.
+For details of past engagement and consultations, view the Water data guidelines and standards page.